-Many people think that all adverse events following the vaccine are caused by the vaccine to vaccines but that’s just not the case.
+Many people think that all adverse events following the vaccine are caused by the vaccine but that’s just not the case.
 Vaccines are some of the most studied medical treatments, so scientists have a very clear understanding of what is and is not related to vaccines.
-Just because one thing follows another does not mean they are the first thing caused the other.
+Just because one thing follows another does not mean that the first thing caused the other.
 For instance:

 - Around 12 months: Most children take their first steps and get the MMR vaccine, but the MMR vaccine does not cause children to walk

 - By 3 years old: Most children are potty trained and can usually name colors, but the ability to name colors has nothing to do with bladder control.

 - By 5-6 years old: Most children can stand on 1 foot for 10 seconds and begin to read, but the ability to stand on one foot has nothing to do with the ability to read.

 - By 21 years: Most men will reach their full height and can legally drink alcohol, but drinking doesn’t stop growth.